MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver-install-windows.md

 <sup>2</sup> You can [unbind an existing R Services instance from the SQL Server support plan](https://msdn.microsoft.com/library/mt791781.aspx) and rebind it to Modern Lifecycle.
 The terms and duration of your license is the same.
 The only difference is that under Modern Lifecycle, you would adopt newer versions of R Server at a faster cadence than what is typical for SQL Server deployments.

 <sup>3</sup> You can provision an Azure virtual machine running Windows that has SQL Server R Server (Standalone) already installed.
 This VM is provisioned under the SQL Server service plan, but you could rebind to the Modern Lifecycle support policy.
 For more information, see [Provision an R Server Virtual Machine](https://msdnstage.redmond.corp.microsoft.com/library/mt759780.aspx).

+> [!NOTE]
+> Licensing is the same regardless of how you install the server.
+As an enterprise feature, R Server on a Windows computer is licensed under the SQL Server enterprise license agreement.
+In a development context, developers and data scientists can install the free developer edition, which delivers the same features as enterprise, but is licensed for smaller developer workloads.
+Each edition is available through different [download channels](#downloads).

 **R binaries**